Let’s go hiking!

 Phoenix Avenue, Fuyong, Shenzhen 深圳福永镇凤凰山大道

-Not really a mountain as such more of a hill, but it’s a reasonable workout nonetheless.
-Quite a popular trail with the locals because of easy access and comfortable difficulty.
+More difficult than people think, Quite a popular trail with the locals because of easy access and medium difficulty.
 There are stairs but also has dirt paths along side so the choice is yours.
 Views are not to great but there is nice nature on the way.
 It’s a good hike morning or afternoon, but doesn’t seem lit so wouldn’t suggest going at night.
 Nowhere to buy water so bring your own.
-The reservoir provides a nice stroll and if you keep going on this path eventually you’ll see a sign to go up, this connects to Tanglang mountain too
+The reservoir provides a nice stroll and if you keep going on this path eventually you’ll see a sign to go up, this connects to Tanglang mountain too.
+I suggest reading the in depth guide below as there are many entrances and exits

 Meilin mountain park entrance